DevExpress-Examples/XAF-How-to-Implement-CRUD-Operations-for-Non-Persistent-Objects-Stored-Remotely/readme.md

      Subsequent object queries trigger the creation of new non-persistent object instances.

-3. To reload the state of an existing object from the storage:
+3. To reload the state of an existing object from storage:
    * [ObjectReloading](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.ObjectReloading)

-4. To process all object changes and pass them to the storage:
+4. To process all object changes and pass them to storage:
    * [CustomCommitChanges](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.BaseObjectSpace.CustomCommitChanges?v=20.1)

 The [NonPersistentObjectSpace.AutoSetModifiedOnObjectChange](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.AutoSetModifiedOnObjectChange) property is set to `true` to automatically mark non-persistent objects as modified when XAF raises the `INotifyPropertyChanged.PropertyChanged` event.